Before you start using your diffuser around your dog, read this guide. These are the essential oils toxic to dogs.

 Essential Oils And Dogs

-Before we start this guide, I want to make something very clear.
-This guide is talking about how safe or dangerous it is to diffuse essential oils around your dog.
+Pet owners, before we start this guide, I want to make something very clear.
+This guide is about how safe or dangerous it is to diffuse essential oils around your dog.

-This is not a guide about the general or entire safety of essential oils and dogs.
+This is not a guide about the general use of essential oils or the entire safety of essential oils and dogs.
 There are lots of pet products (like all-natural flea baths) that contain essential oils.
 Those are safe to use if you follow the directions exactly.

-You should never apply undiluted essential oils directly to your pet.
+You should never apply undiluted essential oils directly to your pet – it could cause skin irritation.
 Use pet products only as directed.

 I will answer the question, “are some essential oils bad for dogs?” later in this post.
 First, let’s focus on the diffuser and how safe it is to use when you have pets.